WindLark/Projects-in-ML/FinalProject/README.md

 This is for the final project of Projects in ML.
-More detailed description will be provided later.

 Report for 12/6/2022 is included at Report.md